-Created in 2010 the Straffe Ketten RFC is Belgium's first and only fully inclusive rugby club.
-A proud member of IGR (International Gay Rugby) and playing in the division 3 league of the Belgian Rugby, we are as much about the teamwork and brotherhood as we are about rugby and making our sport more inclusive.
+Created in 2010, the Straffe Ketten RFC is Belgium's first and only fully inclusive rugby club.
+A proud member of IGR (International Gay Rugby) and participating in different competitions in Belgium and abroad, we are as much about the teamwork and brotherhood as we are about rugby and making our sport more inclusive.

 Just like much of Brussels, our teammates come from around the world and speak many languages.
 We are diverse in terms of sexual orientation, culture, ethnic origin, and social background.
 We share our love of the game and have become a small big family.

 We were created in 2010 as the gay rugby team of Brussels.
 We perceived a lot of interest for rugby in the gay community in Brussels, but very few guys actually attempted to join a rugby club.
 We swiftly became a socially, culturally and ethnically diverse club united by our passion for our sport.
 We exist to give everybody in Belgium the opportunity to discover rugby in a fun, social and inclusive environment.

 We have around 45 players, gay, bisexual and straight, from more than 15 nationalities, different ages and backgrounds.
 Some of us have a lot of rugby experience, but most of the guys had never played rugby before joining the club.
 A real sense of brotherhood has developed within the team, it’s become like a big and fun family for some of us.